biosp4rk/mf-zm-info/readme.md

 - `yaml` - Info files in YAML format; large files are split for easier editing
 - `json` - Combined YAML files in JSON format; used for the data maps website
 - `sym` - Symbols files for each game and version; can be used with no$gba
+- `tools`
+  - `utils.py` - Functions for working with YAML data
-- `utils.py` - Script for validating data and converting to JSON
+  - `validator.py` - Script for validating data and converting to JSON
   - `dumper.py` - Script for finding and outputing data from a ROM file
-- `constants.py` - Defines constants used by other python files
+  - `constants.py` - Defines constants used by other scripts

 Game directories are `mf` for Fusion and `zm` for Zero Mission, while `unk` is for unlabeled data.